-Our Earth Day, Every Day webinar series (lovingly called E2D2) is back!
-Starting March, 2021, this popular Monday evening series focuses on steps everyone can take to protect the environment.
+Our Earth Day, Every Day webinar series (lovingly called E2D2) focuses on steps everyone can take to protect the environment.
 We can all do our part to take actions that make our homes more sustainable, from environmentally-friendly lawn care, to recycling, to conducting a home energy audit.
 These actions, more than ever, start at home.

 #e2d2- Have these E2D2 webinars helped you make eco- friendly changes in your life?
 We want to hear about it!
 What actions have you adopted as a result of these webinars to make every day Earth Day?
 Use the hastag #e2d2 and post a picture on social media telling us what you've done.

-Join us on Monday at 6:30pm to learn from experts at Rutgers Cooperative Extension.
+Stay tuned for fall, 2021 sessions.
+Join us on Mondays at 6:30pm to learn from experts at Rutgers Cooperative Extension.
 These live, interactive sessions are approximately 1 hour.
 To join you need either a computer, tablet, or smartphone with speakers.
 Sessions are provided via Zoom.

 - View recordings from past sessions